mnicholl/photometry-sans-frustration/README.md

 Interactive python wrapper for point-spread fitting (PSF) photometry using Astropy (previous python 2 version used iraf/daophot tasks)

-Requires two text files: one with transient coordinates and one with reference stars (see examples)
+Requires two text files: one with transient coordinates and one with reference stars (see examples).
+If no reference star file is provided, code will attempt to create one by querying the PanSTARRS catalog.

 psf:
 measure transient photometry on image.
 Can specify multiple images with list or wildcards to run in batch mode (runs on all fits files in directory if left unspecified).